-- (1) An Authorised Market Institution must implement standardised conformance testing procedures to ensure that the systems which its Members are using to access facilities operated by it have a minimum level of functionality that is compatible with the Authorised Market Institution's information technology systems and will not pose any threat to fair and orderly conduct of its facilities. - (2) An Authorised Market Institution must also require its Members, before commencing live operation of any electronic trading system, user interface or a trading algorithm, including any updates to such arrangements, to use adequate development and testing methodologies to test the viability and effectiveness of their systems, to include system resilience and security.
+(1) An Authorised Market Institution must implement standardised conformance testing procedures to ensure that the systems which its Members are using to access facilities operated by it have a minimum level of functionality that is compatible with the Authorised Market Institution's information technology systems and will not pose any threat to fair and orderly conduct of its facilities.

-- (3) For the purposes of (2), an Authorised Market Institution must require its Members: - (a) to adopt trading algorithm tests, including tests in a simulation environment which are commensurate with the risks that such a strategy may pose to itself and to the fair and orderly functioning of the facility operated by the Authorised Market Institution; and - (b) not to deploy trading algorithms in a live environment except in a controlled and cautious manner. - (4) The requirements in (1)-(3) do not apply to the Member of an Authorised Private Ecurrency Trading Facility if the Member is a body corporate or an individual (natural person) that carries on the activity solely as principal.
+- (2) An Authorised Market Institution must also require its Members, before commencing live operation of any electronic trading system, user interface or a trading algorithm, including any updates to such arrangements, to use adequate development and testing methodologies to test the viability and effectiveness of their systems, to include system resilience and security. - (3) For the purposes of (2), an Authorised Market Institution must require its Members: - (a) to adopt trading algorithm tests, including tests in a simulation environment which are commensurate with the risks that such a strategy may pose to itself and to the fair and orderly functioning of the facility operated by the Authorised Market Institution; and - (b) not to deploy trading algorithms in a live environment except in a controlled and cautious manner. - (4) The requirements in (1)-(3) do not apply to: - (a) an Authorised Crowdfunding Platform (or its Clients); or - (b) the Member of an Authorised Digital Asset Trading Facility if the Member is a body corporate or an individual (natural person) that carries on the activity solely as principal.